How to extract text from an image

 Which languages are supported?

-Why is the first run slower?
+Why is the first run slower than the rest?